Achieve gender equality and empower all women and girls.

 The network is a federation of rural women’s groups in northern Ghana that harvest and process shea nuts and butter.
 It provides information technology, education, and microfinancing to the women so they can conduct business independently and sustainably.
 Through mobile technology, these women receive transparency on current market prices so they can sell their products competitively to global customers.
 They also have the technology to scan personalized bar-code labels on each shea nut sack to track individual production and storage details.

-SAP is also doing its part in eliminating gender inequality in support of its vision and purpose, which is to help the world run better and improve people’s lives:
+SAP is also doing its part in eliminating gender inequality in support of its purpose, to help the world run better and improve people’s lives: